Being an avid home cook, over the years I have tried many chicken and dumplings recipes; including both of my grandmother’s versions.

 Heat till shimmering.

-Add the chicken thighs, skin side down and cook till crispy brown, approximately 5-7 minutes.
+Add the chicken thighs, skin side down and cook until crispy brown, approximately 5-7 minutes.

 Using tongs, turn over the chicken pieces, browning the other side, approximately 5-7 minutes.